armory/spinnaker-operator/README.md

 ## Spinnaker installed in under a minute (or two)

-For the impatient, more explanation can be found below.
+This is a high-level view of the commands you need to run for those who want to jump right in.
+More explanation can be found in the sections after this one.

 ```bash
 # For a stable release (https://github.com/armory/spinnaker-operator/releases)